potassco/clorm/docs/clorm/quickstart.rst

 -----------------------

 The most important step is to define a *data model* that maps the Clingo predicates to Python classes.
-Clorm provides the ``Predicate`` class, which must be sub-classed, for this purpose.
-A Predicate sub-class defines a direct mapping to an underlying ASP logical predicate.
+Clorm provides the ``Predicate`` and ``ComplexTerm`` classes for this purpose (although, for this example only the ``Predicate`` class is needed).
+These classes must be sub-classed; a ``Predicate`` sub-class defines a direct mapping to an underlying ASP logical predicate.
 The parameters of the predicate are specified using a number of *field* classes.
 Fields can be thought of as *term definitions* as they define how a logical *term* is converted to, and from, a Python object.
-Clorm provides three standard field classes, ``ConstantField``, ``StringField``, and ``IntegerField``, that correspond to the standard *logic programming* data types of integer, constant, and string.
+Clorm provides three standard field classes, ``ConstantField``, ``StringField``, and ``IntegerField``, that correspond to the standard *logic programming* data types of constant, integer, and string.

 .. code-block:: python